Product and Electronic Component Lifecycle Management in Electronics Manufacturing

 The marketing strategy will have been developed well in advance thanks to the transparent visibility that the marketing processes will have to progress in the engineering processes.
 The management of setbacks in product production due to delays in the design process can occur before the design team is aware that the lag will impact.
 This joined-up approach to product information dissemination streamlines processes and provides stakeholders with a significantly longer horizon for planning purposes using more accurate forecast data.

 Once a product is in production and available in the market, the engineering processes move into an ongoing support posture.
-For example, consumer feedback and fault reporting can be fed into the PLM processes to be collated and analyzed to determine if any design issues need to be resolved for the current product or form a lesson learned into the development of the following product.
+For example, consumer feedback and fault reporting can be fed into the PLM processes to be collated and analyzed to determine if any design issues need to be resolved for the current product or form a lesson learned in the electronics product development.
 The integrated processes ensure that such valuable information is available to the right people to improve continuously.

 End of Life

 An integrated product lifecycle management solution can deliver significant benefits for the electronics manufacturing industry.
-Supporting the integration of engineering processes with the other supporting business processes provides an end-to-end system that can manage all aspects of the product development process from the cradle to the grave.
+Supporting the integration of engineering processes with the other supporting business processes provides an end-to-end system that can manage all aspects of the electronic product lifestyle risk management platform development process from the cradle to the grave.
 The key benefit is the ability to manage a change of any kind seamlessly and painlessly, ensuring the impact is managed and controlled efficiently and effectively to minimize disruption and maximize the effect.